Skip to main content

 Longevity matters in the home remodeling industry.
 Talk to design/build home remodeling companies that have been in business for decades.
 The few that you will find have vast experience and established practices that facilitate a smoother process and better results.

 Seek referrals from friends, neighbors, and family.
 Do your research and ask questions!
 A skilled home remodeling firm welcomes questions.
+Here’s a great resource to aid in this process: 12 Essential Questions to Ask Your Home Remodeling Firm.

 5. Understand Your Home Remodeling Timeline